pankaj-iitj/population-specific-reference-panel/README.md

 chr1	54708	0.0017752328469919
 ```
 This will produce `.tab.gz` files for each chromosome which will be used as input in **LDetect**.
 In the final step run the `block_partition.sh` file to execute LDetect.
 This step is complicated as it needs five substeps to complete by executing five Python-written files.
 See [LDetect page](https://bitbucket.org/nygcresearch/ldetect/src/master/) for more information.
 As you install the LDetect package, it automatically downloads these python files.
 LDetect expects directories to be arranged in a specific manner, so we have incorporated the layout in the `block_partition.sh` script.
 Overall, the output of each substep will be dumped into specific sub-directories as LDetect requires.
-The final output i.e. LD locks for each chromosome will be written in `bed` files in the respective `chr<n>` directories.
+The final output i.e. LD blocks for each chromosome will be written in `bed` files in the respective `chr<n>/` directories.
 The **BED** files will look this:
 ```
 CHROM	start		end
 chr22	17057138	18479447